kubestellar/kubestellar/docs/content/v0.20/README.md

 # TL;DR

+**NOTE**: This is unmaintained material that was observed to work around Jan 10, 2024.

 KubeStellar 0.20  supports multi-cluster deployment of Kubernetes objects, controlled by a simple placement policy and deploying Kubernetes objects in their native format.
 It uses OCM as transport, with standard OCM agents (Klusterlet).
 We show examples of deploying workloads to